SASAI – Shared Audit and Supplier Assessment Initiative

 Which kind of companies could potentially be audited?

-Download the preliminary list of companies here.
+Download the preliminary list of companies here (updated version).

-What would the report look like?
+What do the reports look like?

 Download the preliminary audit report template here.